Manisha Kalyan

-Manisha Kalyan (born 27 November 2001) is an Indian professional footballer who plays as a forward for Greek A Division club PAOK and the India women's national team.
+Manisha Kalyan (born 27 November 2001) is an Indian professional footballer who plays as a forward for the Greek A Division club AEK Athens and the India women's national team.
 She won the 2020–21 AIFF Women's Emerging Footballer of the Year and the 2022–23 AIFF Women's Player of the Year awards.
 She is the first Indian footballer to play in the UEFA Women's Champions League.

 Early life

 Manisha was born in Muggowal, located in the district of Horshiarpur, Punjab.
 She studied in Sant Attar Singh Khalsa Senior Secondary School and graduated from Mehr Chand Mahajan DAV College for Women.
 She started playing football at the age of 13.
-Brahmjit Singh was the coach who spotted Kalyan's talent as a PE teacher at Government Middle School in her village Muggowal.
+Despite facing adversity, her family being unable to afford to buy her sports shoes, being forced to walk 15 kilometres to find a girls' team to play with, and being subjected to sexist abuse, Kalyan managed to impress coah Brahmjit Singh with her footballing abilities.
+Kalyan was nicknamed Dinho in her youth, a nod to Brazil legend Ronaldinho.

 Club career

 Gokulam Kerala

 In 2018, Manisha signed with the newly formed Indian Women's League club Gokulam Kerala.
 She played a pivotal role in Gokulam's success in the 2019–20 IWL campaign.
 She scored 2 goals against the Kenkre FC, where her side won 1–10, she also scored a goal in their semi-finals against Sethu FC.
 She scored 3 goals in the tournament and was chosen as the emerging player of the tournament.

 In 2021, she became the first women player from India to score in a top-flight Asian competition, when she scored in the 2021 AFC Women's Club Championship match against FC Bunyodkor, the Women's Team of Uzbekistan on 14 November, which they won 3–1 at full-time.